Overview of CSU-LSAMP Fresno State

 The Graduate Record Examination (GRE) measures verbal reasoning, quantitative reasoning, and critical thinking and analytical writing skills that have been acquired over a long period of time and that are not related to any specific field of study.
 The GRE Subject Tests gauge undergraduate achievement in 8 specific fields of study and is often required for admission into graduate degree programs.

-Make sure to contact the Financial Aid Office for information regarding the Fee Reduction Program
+Contact the Financial Aid Office for information regarding th Fee Reduction Program

 The current fee for the GRE General is $205.